labstreaminglayer/App-PupilLabs/pupil_capture/README.md

 1. Start _Pupil Capture_.
 2. [Open the _Pupil Capture LSL Relay_ plugin](https://docs.pupil-labs.com/core/software/pupil-capture/#plugins).
-3. Now the LSL outlet is ready to provide data to other inlets in the network.
+3. Now the LSL outlet show up in other LSL viewer and recording applications.
+4. Before data can be relayed, you need to perform a successful calibration.

 ## LSL Outlet